DonovanLoSg/resume.donovanlo.sg/Readme/readme-ux.md

 * Use semantic HTML to enhance readability of codes
 * HTML codes to be validated
 * Domain Name registered directing to this project
+* At least 3 pages, or (if using a single scrolling page), at least 3 separate page areas.
+[Project requirement]
+* Incorporate a main navigation menu and structured layout using Bootstrap [Project requirement]

 #### Optional Requirements